Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

-Fig.~\ref{fig:rts96comp} illustrates the dynamics of the faulted generator, for the constant inertia case (black curve) and the case with homogeneous VSGs with $\alpha = \beta = \SI{5}{\pu}$ (red curve).
-First, the amplitude of oscillations of the frequency, as well as their short period components are significantly reduced by the adaptive inertia method, which is directly reflected in the frequency performance and in a reduced resynchronization time, $t_{\mathrm{sync},\mathrm{adapt}} = \SI{16.3}{\second} < t_{\mathrm{sync},\mathrm{const}} = \SI{18.5}{\second}$.
-Second, the adaptive inertia also improves the RoCoF performance measure significantly, as it quickly leads to smaller, slower oscillations of $\dot{f}$.
-Furthermore, once $\dot{f}$ has sufficiently decreased, the lower inertia leads to even less oscillations and a fast recovery of the system in the adaptive scheme.
-There is a large, initial RoCoF when the faulted generator is a VSG.
-This is expected, since the RoCoF is inversely proportional to the inertia at the time of the fault~\cite{delabaysRateChangeFrequency2019}, and the initial inertia $m(t=0)=m_{min}$ is smaller in the adaptive than in the constant inertia case.
 That feature affects only the dynamics of the faulted generator and is not a problem as long as the latter functions purely on power electronics.
 In cases when $m_{min}$ is provided by physical, electromechanically coupled inertia, or if the VSG is connected to the same bus as some conventional generation, this large initial RoCoF needs to be mitigated, however.
-This can be achieved by resetting the inertia to a larger value $m(t \le 0) > m_{min}$ once the frequency stays within some predefined range over a period of time (\emph{e.g.}, the frequency does not deviate more than \SI{0.1}{\milli\hertz} from the synchronized state for \SI{1}{\minute}).
+This can be achieved by resetting the inertia to a larger value $m(t \le 0) > m_{min}$ once the frequency stays within some predefined range over a period of time (\emph{e.g.} it does not deviate by more than \SI{0.05}{\hertz} from the synchronized state for \SI{1}{\minute}).
 This adjusted adapted inertia scheme adds the benefit of greatly decreasing the initial RoCoF while not losing the advantage of the decaying inertia.
 In our case setting $m_{i, \mathrm{adapt.}}(t=0) = m_{i,\mathrm{const.}}$ leads to a small penalty on the frequency performance measure and the energy injected while more than halving the maximum RoCoF and decreasing the RoCoF performance measure significantly (blue curves in Fig.~\ref{fig:rts96comp}).
 Fig.~\ref{fig:rts96comp} finally shows the time evolution of the inertia of the faulted generator.
 With the adaptive scheme, the inertia shoots up right after the fault and then decays back to its minimal value.
-Our adaptive inertia scheme is successful at quickly reducing the RoCoF and outperforms the constant inertia method.